Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 He took a deep breath.
 “I met the living god of my people.
 Rather than destroy me, he spared my life and freed me from the consequences of my crimes.
 Then he made me his, forever.
 And now he is mine, too.”

 “Forever…?
-I mean, I’ve met him and he’s friendly and all---”
+I mean, I’ve met him and he’s friendly and all - ”

 “You *haven’t* met him.
 Who you met is Daar. *I* met the Great Father.”
 There was a shaky fervor in his voice.
 “He spared me, he called me to follow him.
 I did and he took me.
 I love him now, and he loves me.
 And it *cannot* ever be otherwise.”